-Julia Heaberlin is the author of the international bestseller Black-Eyed Susans and Paper Ghosts, now available in the UK and coming May 15th in the U.S. Heaberlin’s psychological thrillers, all set in Texas, have sold to more than eighteen countries.
+Julia Heaberlin is the author of the international bestseller Black-Eyed Susans and Paper Ghosts, her newest crime novel set in the moody landscape of Texas where she grew up.
+Heaberlin’s psychological thrillers, all set in her home state, have sold to more than twenty countries.
 She is also the author of the critically acclaimed Playing Dead and Lie Still.
-As a journalist, she worked as a features editor at The Detroit News, the Fort Worth Star-Telegram, and The Dallas Morning News and has always been especially interested in true crime and how events play out years later.
+As a journalist, she worked in features as an award-winning editor at The Detroit News, the Fort Worth Star-Telegram, and The Dallas Morning News and has always been especially interested in true crime and how events play out years later.
 The Star-Telegram Life & Arts section was named one of the Top 10 sections in the country during her tenure as its editor.
-Heaberlin, who grew up in Texas, lives in the Dallas/Fort Worth area where she is at work on her next novel.
+Heaberlin lives in the Dallas/Fort Worth area where she is at work on her next novel.

 About Paper Ghosts